AceVFI: A Comprehensive Survey of Advances in Video Frame Interpolation: Methodology

 The accuracy of the flow critically impacts interpolation quality in this approach, as misalignment directly causes blur and artifacts.
-Many earlier works~\cite{niklaus2018context, bao2019depth, niklaus2020softmax} adopt off-the-shelf optical flow networks~\cite{jiang2021learning, weinzaepfel2013deepflow, dosovitskiy2015flownet, ilg2017flownet, ranjan2017optical, sun2018pwc, hui2018liteflownet, bar2020scopeflow, teed2020raft, huang2022flowformer, xu2022gmflow} to estimate the initial flows.
-Although these networks offer reliable motion estimation, they are not specifically optimized for the VFI task and often introduce unnecessary architectural complexity.
-Moreover, they tend to have large model sizes and struggle to handle extreme motions that lie outside the training distribution~\cite{jin2023enhanced}.
-To better adapt the motion estimation to the VFI task, a number of methods~\cite{liu2017DVF, jiang2018super, xue2019TOFlow, yuan2019zoom, chi2020all, park2020bmbc, huang2022rife, kong2022ifrnet, danier2022stmfnet, reda2022film, park2023biformer, li2023amt, zhang2023extracting, jin2023enhanced, liu2024sparse, zhang2024vfimamba} propose to estimate their own task-oriented flow within their framework, which is optimized jointly with the frame interpolation objective.
-For example, BiM-VFI~\cite{seo2024bim} distills flow knowledge from an ensemble of flow predictors into a lightweight network tailored for interpolation.
-GIMM-VFI~\cite{guo2024generalizable} addresses the noise in flows from pre-trained optical flow estimator (\emph{e.g.}, RAFT~\cite{teed2020raft}, FlowFormer~\cite{huang2022flowformer}) by refining them through a coordinate-based implicit networks.
+Early works~\cite{niklaus2018context, bao2019depth, niklaus2020softmax} adopt off-the-shelf optical flow networks~\cite{jiang2021learning, weinzaepfel2013deepflow, dosovitskiy2015flownet, ilg2017flownet, ranjan2017optical, sun2018pwc, hui2018liteflownet, bar2020scopeflow, teed2020raft, huang2022flowformer, xu2022gmflow} to estimate the initial flows.
+While these networks offer strong general-purpose motion estimation, they are not specifically optimized for the VFI task and struggle to handle motions that lie outside the training distribution~\cite{jin2023enhanced}.
+Moreover, their large parameter count introduces unnecessary overhead.
+To address these issues, a number of methods~\cite{liu2017DVF, jiang2018super, xue2019TOFlow, yuan2019zoom, chi2020all, park2020bmbc, huang2022rife, kong2022ifrnet, danier2022stmfnet, reda2022film, park2023biformer, li2023amt, zhang2023extracting, jin2023enhanced, liu2024sparse, zhang2024vfimamba} estimate their own task-oriented flow within their framework, which is optimized jointly with the frame interpolation objective.
+BiM-VFI~\cite{seo2024bim} distills flow knowledge from an ensemble of flow networks into a compact flow estimator aligned with the interpolation task.
+GIMM-VFI~\cite{guo2024generalizable} mitigates the noise in flows from pre-trained flow estimator (\textit{e.g.}, RAFT~\cite{teed2020raft}, FlowFormer~\cite{huang2022flowformer}) by refining them through a coordinate-based implicit networks.
 Pseudo ground-truth (GT) strategies are also common, where pseudo GT flow is generated by existing flow networks and used as weak supervision to bootstrap VFI training~\cite{liu2017DVF, sim2021xvfi}.
 These help produce temporally consistent and semantically aligned flows customized for interpolation.
-With the estimated flow, warping is implemented via either forward~\cite{niklaus2020softmax} or backward~\cite{jaderberg2015spatial} warping operation.
+With the estimated flow, warping is implemented via either forward~\cite{niklaus2020softmax} or backward~\cite{jaderberg2015spatial} warping.
 Depending on the warping operation, it requires different types of flows.